Abigail-Woolf/School_District_Analysis/README.md

 create virtual environment for python projects called PythonData python 3.7 conda create -n PythonData python=3.7 anaconda to check all conda environments: conda info --envs
+A Pandas Series is a one-dimensional, labeled array capable of holding any data type.
+This means the data is linear and has an index that acts as a key in a dictionary.

+Here is the list of deliverables for the analysis of the school district:

+A high-level snapshot of the district's key metrics, presented in a table format An overview of the key metrics for each school, presented in a table format Tables presenting each of the following metrics:
+Top 5 and bottom 5 performing schools, based on the overall passing rate The average math score received by students in each grade level at each school The average reading score received by students in each grade level at each school School performance based on the budget per student School performance based on the school size
+School performance based on the type of school

 prepare standarize test data and funding aggregat data and showcase trends in students performances